 Still looks like a driver bug anyway ¯_(ツ)_/¯

 #6 Updated by ligfx over 2 years ago

 Other levels with very visible problems are Wario Colosseum (the swamp water at the bottom of the level appears in front of everything), Bowser's Castle (moat appears in front of everything, props are missing), Dino Dino Jungle (the entire jungle to the right of the race course is missing), and Rainbow Road (super broken).

 This is still present on master (1c9d11c0e9a6559d4bb449e7a484f5de91271dbb).
 Does anyone with knowledge of the graphics pipeline have any clues on where to start looking, if someone wanted to fix this?

-#8 Updated by kemenaran almost 2 years ago
+#8 Updated by kemenaran over 2 years ago

 - File MKDD - Baby Park - depth issues.dff.zip MKDD - Baby Park - depth issues.dff.zip added